gonikisgo/2025/_posts/2025-04-28-imagenet-flaws.md

 Luccioni and Rolnick (2022)<d-cite key="19"/> analyzed the classes representing wildlife species and the misrepresentation of biodiversity within the ImageNet-1k dataset.
 Their findings reveal a substantial proportion of incorrect labels across these classes.
 Notably, they examined the class *"black-footed ferret"* and reported results consistent with those observed in our relabeling process.

-## New Contribution to ImageNet Dataset Knowledge
+## New Contributions to the knowledge about ImageNet
 1. **Detailed Dataset Construction Issues**
    - Explained the problem with using MTurkers in dataset construction, and showing the WordNet definitions issues with the tiger cat example.